Ghost Rider: Spirit of Vengeance

 Ghost Rider: Spirit of Vengeance is a 2011 American superhero film based on the Marvel Comics antihero Ghost Rider.
 It is a sequel to the 2007 film Ghost Rider and features Nicolas Cage reprising his role as Johnny Blaze / Ghost Rider with supporting roles portrayed by Ciarán Hinds, Violante Placido, Johnny Whitworth, Christopher Lambert, and Idris Elba.
 The film was directed by Mark Neveldine and Brian Taylor, from a screenplay written by Scott M. Gimple, Seth Hoffman, and David S. Goyer.
 Released publicly for one night on December 11, 2011, Ghost Rider: Spirit of Vengeance had its wide commercial release on February 17, 2012, in 2D and 3D.
+Johnny Blaze is the Ghost Rider cursed to hunt demons, and he is approached by a secret religious sect to help protect a young boy named Danny, who is believed to be a target of the devil's minions.

-The film experienced worse critical reception than the first film, with criticism being aimed towards the script, CGI, and acting.
-The film grossed more than $132 million, against its $57–75 million production budget.
+The film experienced worse critical reception than the first film, with criticism being aimed towards the script, CGI, and performances.
+The film grossed $132.6 – 149.4 million, against its $57 million production budget.

 Nicolas Cage stated that he was "done" with the Ghost Rider films and a planned sequel was cancelled.
-The film rights to the character were reverted to Marvel Studios shortly thereafter, and the Robbie Reyes version of Ghost Rider appeared in Agents of S.H.I.E.L.D.
+The film rights to the character reverted to Marvel Studios shortly thereafter, and the Robbie Reyes version of Ghost Rider appeared in Agents of S.H.I.E.L.D.

 Plot

-In rural Romania, an alcoholic monk named Moreau warns a nearby monastery about an impending ambush by Roarke's forces.
-They seek to kidnap a young boy named Danny and perform a ceremony on him that will allow the aging Roarke to transfer himself into Danny's body.
-A firefight ensues, and Danny is able to escape with his mother Nadya.
-Moreau decides to seek out Johnny Blaze, who is currently in hiding to prevent the Rider from running amok.
-Moreau offers to restore Johnny's soul and remove the Ghost Rider's curse in exchange for the Rider's help finding Danny.
+In rural Romania, Moreau, an alcoholic monk, warns a nearby monastery about Roarke's forces seeking to kidnap a young boy named Danny.
+They aim to perform a ritual that transfers the aging Roarke's mind into Danny's body.
+A firefight ensues, and Danny escapes with his mother Nadya.

+Moreau seeks out Johnny Blaze, who is in hiding to contain the Rider inside him.
+In exchange for the Rider's help finding Danny, Moreau offers to restore Johnny's soul and remove the Ghost Rider's curse.

 Nadya and Danny are captured by Nadya's former boyfriend, Ray Carrigan.
 He is about to execute Nadya when the Ghost Rider appears, killing several of Carrigan's men.
 Nadya distracts the Ghost Rider, who is shot with grenades.
-Nadya escapes but Danny is recaptured.
-Carrigan informs Roarke about the Rider's interference and Roarke places a spell on Danny to stop the Rider from tracking him.
+Nadya escapes but Danny is captured.
+Carrigan informs Roarke (who is actually Mephisto in disguise) about the Rider's interference and Roarke places a spell on Danny to stop the Rider from tracking him.
 Meanwhile, Blaze awakens in a hospital and leaves, following Nadya and convincing her to accept his help.
-Nadya explains that she made a deal with Roarke as well, and that Danny is Roarke's son.
+Nadya reveals that Danny is Roarke's son.